lbl59/implementation-uncertainty/README.md

 ## :bar_chart: Reproduce figures
 1. Navigate to the `implementation-uncertainty/figure_generation/` directory.
-2. Each file generates its corresponding figure in the `Figures/` directory.
+2. Execute each code file to generate its corresponding figure in the `Figures/` directory.